 Custodial credit risk is the risk that, in the event of a bank failure, the Medical Center's deposits might not be recovered.
 The collateral for public entities' deposits in financial institutions are held in the name of the State Treasurer under a program established by the Mississippi State Legislature and is governed by Section 27-105-5 Miss.
 Code Ann.
 (1972).
 Under this program, the Medical Center's funds are protected through a collateral pool administered by the State Treasurer.
 Financial institutions holding deposits of public funds must pledge securities as collateral against those deposits.
 In the event of failure of a financial institution, securities pledged by that institution would be liquidated by the State Treasurer to replace the public deposits not covered by the Federal Depository Insurance Corporation ("FDIC").
 All deposits with financial institutions must be collateralized in an amount equal to 105 percent of uninsured deposits and are therefore fully insured.
-The bank balance of the collateralized and insured balances was \$15,274,834 and \$16,565,418 at September 30, 2018 and 2017, respectively.
+The bank balance of the collateralized and insured balances was \$21,223,824 and \$15,274,834 at September 30, 2019 and 2018, respectively.

 The Medical Center also has cash deposits held by a Trustee.
-The use of these funds is restricted for capital improvements and debt service related to the Medical Center's revenue bonds.
-The carrying value of these deposits was \$18,432,413 and \$35,432,004 at September 30, 2018 and 2017, respectively.
-As of September 30, 2018 and 2017, \$18,182,413 and \$35,182,004, respectively, of the Medical Center's capital improvements and debt service fund balances was exposed to custodial credit risk.
+The use of these funds is restricted for capital improvements and debt service related to the Medical Center's long-term debt.
+The carrying value of these deposits was \$9,368,149 and \$18,432,413 at September 30, 2019 and 2018, respectively.
+As of September 30, 2019 and 2018, \$9,118,149 and \$18,182,413, respectively, of the Medical Center's capital improvements and debt service fund balances was exposed to custodial credit risk.